mtheoryx/drpoindexter/public-site/src/devtips/microservices-for-developers/index.md

 If we think about the Single Responsibility Principle in software design, and apply the same line of thought to systems and services, a fascinating pattern emerges.
 So long as we honor our existing service contracts, we can enhance our service as feature requirements change, with impact limited to only the responsible service.

 Additionally, it often happens that a service already exists that can just be leveraged by another system as business needs change.
-As an example, a service that aggregates metrics and analytics data could then be roped into a new service to collect user behavior data, uptime reporting, resource utilization, and much more.
+As an example, a service that aggregates metrics and analytics data could then be orchestrated into a new service to collect user behavior data, uptime reporting, resource utilization, and much more.

 The additional use cases require changes only to one service, instead of something that threads and snakes its way through the monolith.
 Or worse, complete rewrites of previously-working functionality.